 - White Papers

-Where to Get Data Stories
+Where Do You Get Data Stories?

 If you haven’t pursued data storytelling before, it all starts with great data.
 Luckily, there are many ways to get your hands on it.

-Internal: The absolute best, most original stories come from your own data.
+- Internal: The absolute best, most original stories come from your own data.
 When you are focused on creating content marketing to build your brand and boost visibility, proprietary data is key.
 Plus, you already have a wealth of data in your organization, including:

 - Customer data